ddeel/alpha/NewestREADME.md

 ### Running the emulator after it is installed

-To run the emulator, enter the following commands in a new command prompt window to activate the virtualenv environment in the **Swordfish** folder and start the emulator:
+Enter the following commands in a new command prompt window to activate the virtualenv environment in the **Swordfish** folder and start the emulator:

 ```
 cd Documents\Swordfish